ctphrs/Starlink-Monitor/README.md

 To find the dashboard, navigate to Dashboards, click Browse, then go to the Internet connection dashboard.
 If you star this dashboard, it will appear on the Grafana home page.

 > Note: The `monitoring_grafana_admin_password` is only used the first time Grafana starts up; if you need to change it later, do it via Grafana's admin UI.
+>
+> ### SmokePing

+Visit the Pi's IP address and with the port 80 (e.g. http://192.168.1.10:80/), This will provide access to the SmokePing webpage.

+The Smokeping docker image is https://hub.docker.com/r/linuxserver/smokeping.
+So refrence this to customize the service.

 ### Prometheus